LUMIZYME- alglucosidase alfa injection, powder, for solution

 8.5 Geriatric Use

-The randomized, double-blind, placebo-controlled study of alglucosidase alfa did not include sufficient numbers (n=4) of patients aged 65 years and over to determine whether they respond differently from younger patients [see Clinical Studies (14.1)].
+The randomized, double-blind, placebo-controlled study of alglucosidase alfa did not include sufficient numbers (n=4) of patients aged 65 years and over to determine whether they respond differently from younger adult patients [see Clinical Studies (14.1)].

 11 DESCRIPTION